tweag/python-monorepo-example/README.md

 - Is this well-written?
 - Is this exciting / Does this make a good read?

-Make suggestion as a regular pull request review.
+Make suggestions as a regular pull request review.
 If either question above is answered by the negative, your review ought to point out why, and suggest improvements to the post's author.